cucapra/diospyros/demo/README.md

 ```

 And run again with `make`.
 Depending on the parameters, the new code might be
 an order of magnitude faster!

+## Adjusting parameters

-You can change the `ITERATIONS` variable to see
+You can change the `ITERATIONS` variable in `src/example.c` to see
-how the performance varies with the outer loop size.
+how the performance varies with the outer loop size (you don't need to rerun
+`cdios` because the inner code size stays fixed).

+You can also adjust the inner loop size by editing the `A_SIZE`, `B_ROWS`, and
+similar variables in `src/example.c`.
+For these changes, `cdios` needs to run
+again to optimize for the new inner loop size.

 # Running your own code